mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Menu/MAMP-PRO/index.md

      Note: You will not be able to see the MAMP PRO Menu Bar.
      </div>

-*  **Use Message Center:**
+*  **Use Notification Center:**
-     The Message Center will inform you of when Apache and MySQL have started.
-The Message Center can only be used when the doc icon is hidden.
+     The Notification Center will inform you of when Apache and MySQL have started.
+The Notification Center can only be used when the doc icon is hidden.

 ---

-*  **Show a red dot on the Dock icon if a server is running:**
+*  **Show a red play symbol on the Dock icon if a server is running:**
-     A red dot will appear on the MAMP PRO icon on the dock when this is checked.
+     A red play symbol will appear on the MAMP PRO icon on the dock when this is checked.

 ---